rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

   * `triggerbinding` - extracts values from the event interceptor
   * `triggertemplate` - defines `pipeline` run resource template in its definition which in turn references the pipeline

-(- Note: We do not need to define interceptor and triggertemplates in every trigger while using stakater tekton pipeline chart.)
+(- **Note**: We do not need to define interceptor and triggertemplates in every trigger while using stakater tekton pipeline chart.)
 * `pipeline` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & reusable set of activities.
 * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.

 ### SAAP preconfigured cluster tasks:
+SAAP is shipped with many ready-to-use tekton cluster tasks.
+Let's take a look at some of the tasks that we will be using to construct a basic pipeline.

-#### 1 - git-clone
+#### 1 - git-clone 🤖🤖🤖

 This task clones the repository/code on which pipeline is to executed in the `workspace`